chanaR-git/test/README.md

-# my first text in github
+# my first text in github, updated
 this is my readme text file